manobi/couch-cleaner/readme.md

 * Filter docs from cleanup

 ## How to use
-Removing all docs from database "starwars":¶ `couch-cleaner 127.0.0.1:5984/starwars -all`
+Removing all docs from database "starwars":
+> couch-cleaner 127.0.0.1:5984/starwars -all

-if your couchdb is in localhost, you can also do:¶ `couch-cleaner starwars -all`
+if your couchdb is in localhost, you can also do:
+> couch-cleaner starwars -all

-Filtering some docs from cleanup (pass IDs as argument) ¶ `couch-cleaner 127.0.0.1:5984/dbname --filter id123 id456 id8910`
+Filtering some docs from cleanup (pass IDs as argument)
+> couch-cleaner 127.0.0.1:5984/dbname --filter id123 id456 id8910

-`NOT IMPLEMENTED YET //TODO` ¶
+`NOT IMPLEMENTED YET //TODO`
-Use couchdb design/filter function to safe some docs from deletation `couch-cleaner 127.0.0.1:5984/dbname --filter _design/_id/filters/clicks`
+Use couchdb design/filter function to safe some docs from deletation
+> couch-cleaner 127.0.0.1:5984/dbname --filter _design/_id/filters/clicks

 Read the specs, to see how your can use as node.js module.
 I will document it later.